lgp171188/launchpad/doc/how-to/running.rst

    $ curl https://git.launchpad.net/launchpad/plain/utilities/rocketfuel-setup >rocketfuel-setup

 Read through the rocketfuel-setup script at this point and make sure you're OK with what it's going to do.
-(See :doc:`running-details` if you want to know more.)
+(See :doc:`../explanation/running-details` if you want to know more.)

 .. code-block:: shell-session